lzhongzhang/FullStack/README.md

-### This repository will cover fullstack practices and projects using:
+### This repository will cover fullstack practices using:
 - React and Redux as front-end
 - Node.js and Express.js as back-end
 - Mongodb as database.